KalpanaInTech/KalpanaInTech/README.md

 👩‍🏫 EdTech Leadership: Spent several years as an impactful faculty member, inspiring and mentoring aspiring tech professionals.Guided learners in industry-ready projects, fostering creativity, technical acumen, and a passion for innovation.

 💬 Let’s Collaborate!
-I’m open to connecting on Cloud Computing, AWS projects, Software Engineering, and EdTech initiatives.
+I’m open to connecting on Cloud Computing, AI tools and technology, Promt Engineering, AWS projects, Software Engineering, and EdTech initiatives.

 📩 Reach me at: raj.kalpana0705@gmail.com
+💼 DM me on LinkedIn: https://www.linkedin.com/in/kalpana-raj/